 Or faxed to: 660.562.1674

-To be considered for a variety of scholarships awarded by individual campus departments, students are encouraged to complete the Standard Scholarship application each year.
-These scholarships are funded by our Northwest Foundation, departments, and private donors.
+To be considered for various scholarships awarded by individual campus departments, students are encouraged to complete the Standard Scholarship application each year.
+Our Northwest Foundation, departments, and private donors fund these scholarships.
 The Standard Scholarship Application is available September 1 through February 1, award decisions are made during the month of February, and awarded scholarships are distributed the following academic year.
-Students can complete the application by logging into to CatPAWS, click the Student tab, and then select the Standard Scholarship Application box.
+Students can complete the application by logging into CatPAWS, clicking the Student tab, and then selecting the Standard Scholarship Application box.

 Search major-specific scholarships